brentgroves/repsys/research/m_z/virtualization/iaas/microcloud_lxd_cluster/install/avilla/try3/try3.md

 ### 1. created an instance but the ipv4 address is not in the ip address range we configured

 He selected an address range of 10.2.123.[100-120] on the enp75s0 ovn uplink interface. but his instance showed an ip of 10.22

+answer: at time 6.50 of video he says this range will be used for the virtual network.

 ### 0. configured to default ovn network and default root disk which is on the remote storage pool managed by ceph